quacksouls/lyf/hello.md

 panel of the image below.
 This is the terminal window of the game.
 The terminal window, abbreviated as terminal, is an area of the game that allows you to type in various commands to play the game.
-You know you are at the terminal because the `Terminal` tab is highlighted green.
+You know you are at the terminal because the <kbd>Terminal</kbd> tab is highlighted green.
 Spend some time exploring the other tabs.
-When you are done, click on the `Terminal` tab to return to the terminal.
+When you are done, click on the <kbd>Terminal</kbd> tab to return to the terminal.
 Note the `Overview` window at the top-right corner.
 Click on the arrow to minimize or maximize the window.

 ![Bitburner interface](image/hello/interface.png "Bitburner interface")